hojest-software/blog/decoupling-subclasses-with-hook-messages/index.md

 ## Conclusion

-This solution allows `Car` to know less about `Viecle` and remove its dependencies.
+This solution allows `Car` to know less about `Vehicle` and remove its dependencies.
 New subclasses need only to implement hook methods.